KhazenLab/covid19-testing-scripts/README.md

     Obtain the `token_v2` value by inspecting your browser cookies on a logged-in session on Notion.so"

+- In Chrome, this means: More tools, Developer tools, Application, Cookies, notion.so, `token_v2` value
+  - and save that into a txt file
+- Also, in notion, you need to have your own workspace (other than the workspace in which the tables exist)

 Command to run step 0: